How to Fix Common Lovable Errors (Build, Deploy, GitHub)

 Verification

 Verified on April 4, 2026.
-Source reference: Lovable Docs (Integrations).
+Source reference: Lovable Docs (Git Integration).
 Error examples here are generalized patterns and should be validated against your exact stack and logs.